lagoproject/DMP/DMP.md

 | Quality (L2 and L3)| robot (mainly) or researcher | 10-40GB/month (per WCD) |
 | Simulated (S0, S1, and S2)| robot or researcher (mainly) | Estimated per 1 user: 1-4 sim. per month (72-300 GB/year) Max: 120GB/month |

-#### **Data utility: to whom will it be useful**.
+#### **The utility of the data: to whom will they be useful**.

-Data are of interest for the Astrophysics community but also for other scientific or industrial areas such as High Energy Physics, Life Sciences, Weather Forecasting, Geophysics, Aero-spatial security or Computer Science, among others, because the effects of cosmic radiation on natural life, materials, or climate change, or its novel application in Geophysics.
+Data are of interest for the Astrophysics community but also for other scientific or industrial areas such as High Energy Physics, Life Sciences, Weather Forecasting, Geophysics, Aero-spatial security or Computer Science, among others, because of the effects of cosmic radiation on natural life, materials, or climate change, or its novel application in Geophysics.

 ## B. FAIR data